ringbuffer-org/Zerr/puredata/README.md

 ### configs

-yaml configuration files used by zerr system. **speakers** folder contains configurations of speaker array setups. **presets** folder contains configurations for zerr system.
+YAML configuration files used by the Zerr system.
+The **speakers** folder contains configurations for various speaker array setups.
+The **presets** folder contains configurations for the Zerr system.

 ### dependencies

-Default path of project dependencies.
-It contains only empty **lib** and **include** folder.
+Default path for project dependencies.
+It contains **lib** and **include** folders where you should place external library files.

 ### externals

-The folder to save built externals.
-Puredata patches for testing each externals and the combination of all externals are included.
+The folder where built externals are saved.
+PureData patches for testing each external and the combination of all externals are included.

 ### src

-Zerr system source files, same as **src** folder in main branch
+Zerr system source files, same as the **src** folder in the main branch.

 ### include

-Zerr system headers, same as **include** folder in main branch
+Zerr system headers, same as the **include** folder in the main branch.

 ### puredata

-PureData external wrappers for the zerr modules.
-A folder corresponds to an external.
+PureData external wrappers for the Zerr modules.
+Each folder corresponds to one external.

 ### build.sh

-Script that builds all externals with one click.
-Tested on macOS only, not guaranteed to work on other systems.
+Script that builds all externals with one command.
+Tested on macOS only; compatibility with other systems is not guaranteed.

 ## How to Build

-Make sure you have **Make** installed :)
+Make sure you have **Make** installed.

 ### 1. Dependencies

 Zerr depends on [fftw3](http://fftw.org/) and [yaml-cpp](https://github.com/jbeder/yaml-cpp).
-Please follow the instruction from each page for installment.
-The default location for headers and libraries are the **lib** and **include** inside **dependencies** folder.
-You can copy the files there.
-Otherwise please edit the dependency path in Makefile.
+Please follow the instructions on each project's page for installation.
+The default location for headers and libraries is the **lib** and **include** folders inside the **dependencies** folder.
+You can copy the files there, or edit the dependency paths in the Makefile.

-### 2. Build separately
+### 2. Build Separately

-`cd` into to the external folder inside **puredata**.
-Run the **make.sh** file to start build.
-This script will detect and start the pd patch in builddir automaticly after building.
+Navigate (`cd`) into the external folder inside **puredata**.
+Run the **make.sh** file to start the build.
+This script will automatically detect and start the PureData patch in the build directory after building.
 The **PureData API (m_pd.h)** and **pd-lib-builder** are included.

->  **zerr_envelope_generator~** external may fail to be created when pd is first started.
-Simply re-create (edit and save) to fix this.
+> **Note:** The **zerr_envelopes~** external may fail to be created when PureData is first started.
+Simply re-create it (edit and save) to fix this.

-### 3. Build all
+### 3. Build All

 You can use the **build.sh** script to build all externals together.
 The built externals can be found in the **externals** folder.
-The PureData patch for testing all externals will also be opened automaticly.
+The PureData patch for testing all externals will also be opened automatically.

 ## Usage

 ### zerr_features~

-**zerr_feature_tracker~** external calculates different audio features from one mono audio input.
-Use the feature names in the pd object arguments to indicate the features to be extracted.
-The outlets send the extracted audio features in the audio rate and in the same order of the feature names in arguments.
+The **zerr_features~** external calculates different audio features from a mono audio input.
+Use feature names in the PureData object arguments to specify which features to extract.
+The outlets send the extracted audio features at audio rate in the same order as the feature names in the arguments.

-**Valid feature name:**
+**Valid feature names:**

 - RootMeanSquare
 - ZeroCrossingRate